SolnBenchmark/Benchmark/README.md

 The quality of a submitted SOLN image is evaluated by RMSMD in comparison with the true emitter locations.

-The rank and RMSMD of a participant algorithm are listed in the leaderborads.
+The rank and RMSMD of a participant algorithm are listed in the leaderboards.

 # Participants